 - Possible workarounds for web browser freedom from personal downloads

-Sure other web browsers add their own “special sauce,” but no third-party web browsers can avoid being a home base where Google automatically initiates calls to track you and download your personal data.
+Sure other web browsers add their own “special sauce.”
+Still, no third-party web browsers can avoid being a home base for a Google “Run Time Broker” app, which automatically initiates calls to track you and download your data.